jtestkc/Linux-essentials/README.md

 # Linux-Swap

-Amount of installed RAM&nbsp;;;&nbsp;;&nbsp;Recommended swap space Recommended swap space if allowing for hibernation
+Amount of installed RAM &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Recommended swap space Recommended swap space if allowing for hibernation

 <ol>2GB or less	                 Twice the installed RAM	       3 times the amount of RAM</Ol>
 <ol>2GB - 8GB	                   The same amount of RAM	             2 times the amount of RAM</Ol>